Infinity Pool design

 The dimensions and form should be tailored to the property’s layout and aesthetic.
 Avoid oversized or overly complex shapes that may overpower the space or disrupt the balance with surrounding elements.
 Clean geometry and thoughtful proportions contribute to both serenity and sophistication.

-Material and Colours
+Material and colours

 Choose materials and colours that harmonise with the architecture and environment.
 Subtle contrasts or tone-on-tone palettes can emphasise the calm mirror effect.
 Reflective finishes enhance the pool’s visual integration with its surroundings, particularly under natural light.